-- Pass the gavel to the new Chair. - Announce review of Open Meeting Law for new members. - Hold the Annual Leadership Retreat.
-Recommend event be scheduled the same day as the February Council meeting. - Following the Leadership Retreat, AGIC Officers will update the one-page AGIC Strategic and Business Direction document for the coming year. - Following the first Council meeting, the Administrative and Legal Committee will update the AGIC Organizational Chart and AGIC Website with current council chair and member information. - Council members and Committee/Workgroup chairs will confirm by email that they have received and read the AGIC manual. - AGIC Chair will remind Committee and Workgroup Chairs to begin listing their accomplishments for the current year and updating their work plans for the next year.
+- Gavel passed to the new Chair.
+Incoming Past Chair presented with a plaque thanking them for their service. - Announce review of Open Meeting Law for new members. - AGIC Leadership Retreat - Schedule event with Council members and others highly involved in AGIC business to gather comments and suggestions that will be used to develop AGIC's new strategic plan.
+Recommend event be scheduled the same day as the February Council meeting. - Following the Retreat, AGIC Officers will update the one-page AGIC Strategic and Business Direction document, which will apply for the next three (3) years.
+The document will be due by the May Council meeting. - Following the first Council meeting, the Administrative and Legal Committee will update the AGIC Organizational Chart and AGIC Website with current council chair and member information. - Council members and Committee/Workgroup chairs will confirm by email that they have received and read the AGIC manual.